Adria-F/Cutscene-Manager/README.md

 #### The GUI manager:

 It is almost the same than the entity manager, but with a list of UI_Elements (really similar to an entity).
-The main difference here, is that in the example we will be working with a specific UI_Element which inherit from the main class: TextBox.
+The main difference here is that in the example, we will be working with a specific UI_Element which inherit from the main class: TextBox.

 The TextBox is an element that will be drawing a white box with some lines of text inside.
 It uses the element Text which basically stores and prints into screen a string.